 The Tundra was introduced into Toyota’s lineup as a full-size pickup truck in 2000 and remains one of the best-selling pickup trucks in America today.
 Toyota vehicles are known for their reliability and for having the features consumers expect from today’s vehicles, including towing.
 But what is the towing capacity of a Toyota Tundra?

-The Toyota Tundra has a towing capacity of 8,300 to 12,000 pounds depending on the configuration.
+The Toyota Tundra has a towing capacity of 7,200 to 12,000 pounds depending on the year and configuration.

 There’s a bit more to know about Toyota Tundra towing capabilities which we’ll cover in today’s guide.